daniel5151/embcrusted/README.md

-# encrusted-embedded
+# embcrusted

 A z-machine (interpreter) for Infocom-era text adventure games which can run on embedded hardware.

-`encrusted-embedded` is based off of [`encrusted`](https://github.com/DeMille/encrusted), though it's been heavily refactored and stripped-down to run in an embedded `no_std` environment.
+`embcrusted` is based off of [`encrusted`](https://github.com/DeMille/encrusted), though it's been heavily refactored and stripped-down to run in an embedded `no_std` environment.
 It's missing all these features (and more!):
 - No Save / Load functionality
 - No debugging support (including removing all `#[derive(Debug)]` implementations)
 - No friendly `panic!` / `expect` messages (those static strings take up valuable space!)